All course participants may receive a downloadable digital badge (shown below) that can be added to email signatures, LinkedIn profiles, and more.

 - Understand an agency’s expectations once funding is awarded

-Each year, the NIH provides approximately 27 percent of federal funding for medical research.
+Each year, the NIH provides approximately 27% of federal funding for medical research.
 In addition, federal agencies such as the National Science Foundation, Department of Defense, Department of Health and Human Services, Department of Veterans Affairs, and others offer over $7 billion per year to sponsor medical research.
 As an example, from 2017 to 2020 the Patient-Centered Outcome Research Institute (PCORI), a government-sponsored agency, awarded $3.5 billion in research funding.

 This is a self-paced course.
 If you elect to follow the suggested pacing, we anticipate the online course work/assignments to require an average of two hours per week.

 - Clinical professionals seeking to learn more about applying for federal funding other than from the NIH (e.g., National Science Foundation, Department of Defense) and how to manage and write successful grant applications.

 - Government-sponsored agencies such as the Patient-Centered Outcome Research Institute (PCORI) will also be covered.

 - We believe that the research community is strengthened by understanding how a number of factors including gender identity, sexual orientation, race and ethnicity, socioeconomic status, culture, religion, national origin, language, disability, and age shape the environment in which we live and work, affect each of our personal identities, and impacts all areas of human health.